-- Theory of Laser Action, Einstein's Coefficients, Threshold Conditions for Laser Action. - Theory, Design, and Applications of He-Ne Laser. - Theory of Semiconductor Lasers. - Optical Fibre, Numerical Aperture, and Maximum Angle of Acceptance.
+- o Theory of Laser Action, Einstein's Coefficients, Threshold Conditions for Laser Action. - Theory, Design, and Applications of He-Ne Laser. - o Theory of Semiconductor Lasers. - o Optical Fibre, Numerical Aperture, and Maximum Angle of Acceptance.

-Special Theory of Relativity
+• Special Theory of Relativity

-- Postulates of Special Theory of Relativity, Lorentz Transformations, Relativistic Velocity Addition. - Relativity of Length, Mass, and Time, Mass-Energy Relation, Relativistic Energy and Momentum.
+- o Postulates of Special Theory of Relativity, Lorentz Transformations - Relativity of Length, and Time, Mass-Energy Relation, Relativistic Energy and Momentum.